 - Without a set schedule, you can end up with a guilty conscience.
 Even after working as much as needed, you don’t feel like you did.
 This can lead to imposter syndrome.
 You don’t want to feel like a villain in a job where you’re doing a hero’s work.

-Tips To Create an Effective Work From Home Schedule: Here are my 5 Tips
+How To Create an Effective Work From Home Schedule: Here are my 5 Tips

 Here’s a confession: when I started working remotely for the first time, I went from being a disciplined perfectionist to being a procrastination queen.
 Before I knew it, I was weeks behind on my tasks, and the last-minute overload started killing me.
 I got irritable to a point where it started affecting my home life too.
 I’d snap at my family for no reason.
 I’d sleep at odd hours and eat junk food all the time.
 It took a toll on me both personally, professionally, mentally, emotionally, you name it.